elsalant/FogProtect/README.md

 ### Developers
-To build the Docker image and push to the repo:
+To build the (Spark-enabled) Docker image and push to the repo:
 from the python directory:
 - make docker-build
 - make docker-push

+To build a non-Spark enabled version:
+In the python directory:
+1. In the Makefile, change the DOCKER_IMG_NAME from filtermodule-spark to filtermodule
+2. In the Dockerfile, change ENV USE_SPARK="true" to "false"

 To package and push a chart:
 from the charts directory: